josfam/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 Create a function named `hasValuesFromArray` that returns a boolean if all the elements in the array exist within the set.

 It accepts two arguments: a `set` (Set) and an `array` (Array).

+## 8. Clean set

+Create a function named `cleanSet` that returns a string of all the set values that start with a specific string (`startString`).

+It accepts two arguments: a `set` (Set) and a `startString` (String).

+When a value starts with `startString` you only append the rest of the string.
+The string contains all the values of the set separated by `-`.